|On This Page:

 How to Volunteer.
 Consider volunteering to serve in the NIH peer review process.
 See Becoming a Peer Reviewer.

 Incentives for Reviewers: Continuous Submission.
 Certain reviewers may be eligible for Continuous Submission.
+The continuous submission policy has been changed.

 Materials for Reviewers.
 Standardized guidelines, instructions, and critique templates that reviewers use are posted at Guidelines for Reviewers.